 Trinh Theresa Do

-Trinh Theresa Do, RSJ '13, is a Strategy & Business Architecture at RBC.
+Trinh Theresa Do, RSJ '13, is a Senior Manager, Thought Leadership Strategy at RBC.
+This interview was conducted when she was Strategy & Business Architecture at RBC.

 How has your journalism degree helped you?